 As is true of most web sites, we use third party tracking-utility partners to gather certain information automatically and store it in log files.
 This information includes internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and click stream data.

 We use this information to analyze trends, to administer the site, to track users’ movements around the site and to gather demographic information about our user base as a whole

 Third Parties with Whom Direct Commerce Shares Personal Information

-We do not sell, trade, or otherwise transfer to outside parties the Personal Information you provide.
+We do not sell, trade, or otherwise transfer to outside parties, the Personal Information you provide.
 This does not include trusted third parties who assist us in operating our websites, conducting our business, maintaining our blog, or servicing you.
-If you have questions regarding our products or services, so long as those parties agree to keep this information confidential.
 We may also release your information when we believe release is appropriate to comply with the law (such as to comply with a subpoena, or similar legal process), enforce our site policies, or protect ours or others’ rights, property, or safety.
 However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.

 If Direct Commerce is involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified via email and/or a prominent notice on our Web Site of any change in ownership or uses of your Personal Information, as well as any choices you may have regarding your Personal Information.

 Third Party Links

 While we continue to seek to protect the integrity of our own site, you should contact these sites directly if you have any questions about the use of the information that they collect.